TiWo778/Mima-Interpreter/README.md

 The command:

-python Mima.py *(Path to .mima file)* --bits *(number of bits you will use for your Numbers)*
+python Mima.py *(Path to .mima file)*

 will run the specified .mima file (assuming you run the command from the folder that Mima.py is saved in).

 For example:
 ```
-python Mima.py ./myProgram.mima --bits 16
+python Mima.py ./myProgram.mima
 ```
 will run *myProgram.mima*, which is stored in the same directory as *Mima.py*, interpreting all numbers as 16-Bit Two's Complement.

+## How to use the debug mode
+The command:

+python Mima.py *(Path to .mima file)* --d

+will run the specified file in debug mode.
+In debug mode, your code will be executed line by line, showing you:
+* the line number
+* the executed command (including parameters)
+* the current value in the Akkumulator
+* the current value in the **all** storage cells

+#### Note that the shown values are the values *after* the command has been executed.